-One key to a successful modeling career is learning posing techniques and positions.
-This tutorial is for new female models but experienced women can benefit from step by step posing videos and other methods.
-Watch this and discover secrets of model posing.
+But, experienced women can benefit from step by step posing videos and other methods.
+So, read on to discover secrets of model posing.

 Some of the situations I thought were settled long ago are actually still being openly discussed in the modeling world.
 Posing is just one of the topics.